 I trained initially as a “general orthopaedic and trauma surgeon” which meant I worked in NHS hospitals seeing in clinic and treating every orthopaedic problem from fractures to chronic wear and tear problems.
 I did a 6 month fellowship in spinal surgery at RNOH Stanmore and also a 3 month fellowship in shoulder and upper limb surgery at Sunnybrook Health Science Centre, University of Toronto.
-On becoming a Consultant I decided to specialise in shoulder and upper limb surgery.
+On becoming a Consultant I decided to specialise in shoulder and upper limb surgery and have specialised in shoulder and elbow for about 20 years now.

-The operations I now perform most frequently in the NHS and privately are:
+The operations I now perform most frequently are:

 - Subacromial decompression